-Innovation is a human trait that drives technological advance.
+Innovation is a human trait that drives technological advances.
 Unfortunately, scientists, engineers, designers and other professionals aren't the only ones with this ability.
 Hackers and malware developers are equally adept.
 As a result, network security is becoming increasingly challenging as hackers and malware developers expand their repertoire.

 Often, their techniques are less about innovation than merely exploiting the opportunities created by new technology, such as mobile devices.
 If your business has a bring-your-own device (BYOD) policy, make sure you protect against these three security issues: